How does the 2001/14/EC differ from the Machinery Directive?

 What is the conformity assessment procedure under the legislation for noise emissions from outdoor equipment and machinery (Outdoor Directive 2001/14/EC)?

-Article 14 categorises and lists the relevant conformity assessment procedures for products (equipment and machinery) subject to noise limit values (products in Article 12) and products subject only to noise labelling (products in Article 13)
+Article 14 categorizes and lists the relevant conformity assessment procedures for products (equipment and machinery) subject to noise limit values (products in Article 12) and products subject only to noise labelling (products in Article 13)

 Products for which noise limits apply